 Toggling Markup On and Off #

 When you're editing your mockups, you will sometimes want to see what the mockup looks like with Markup off.
-You can do this by using the Show/Hide Markup toggle button in the upper right corner of the editor to the left of the Presentation Mode button.
+You can do this by using the Show/Hide Markup toggle button at the right end of the toolbar.

-The screenshot below shows the previous page with Markup off, and the toggle button is displayed in the corner.
+The screenshot below shows the previous page with Markup off.

 Markup Toggling with Keyboard Shortcuts #

 There are keyboard shortcuts for toggling visibility on and off.